Modernizing Canada's Toolkit to Counter Foreign Interference: An Act respecting countering foreign interference

 There are existing Criminal Code offences that address different types of conduct in connection with foreign interference, such as sabotage, intimidation, uttering threats, computer hacking and bribery, amongst others.

-Under An Act respecting countering foreign interference, the Criminal Code will be amended to:
+Under An Act respecting countering foreign interference, the Criminal Code has been amended to:

-Changes to the Criminal Code will take effect in August 2024.
+Changes to the Criminal Code took effect on August 19, 2024.

 Amendments to the Canada Evidence Act

-The Canada Evidence Act will be amended to:
+The Canada Evidence Act has been amended to:

-Changes to the Canada Evidence Act will take effect in August 2024.
+Changes to the Canada Evidence Act took effect on August 19, 2024.

 Creation of the Foreign Influence Transparency Registry under the Foreign Influence Transparency and Accountability Act (FITAA)